johndshea/sharetracker/README.md

 Todo:

-* Still need to write a DELETE and/or edit GUI for the stocks.
+* Still need to write a DELETE GUI for the stocks.
+I'm kinda halfway through - I have a button but don't know how to hook it up to the API (needs the id of the object to make the API call).

-* re-enable AUTH on POST and DELETE
+* Test that AUTH works on DELETE

-* remove EJS?
-You're not using it.
+* reset the "secret" to something more, well, secret.

 Bugs: